RightsandWrongsgit/ARMTEC/business/cogs.md

 <img src="../business/captures/coordinate2.png"  width="400">

 If we look at the new product development process we see that a series of steps gives guidance.
-We look to generate ideas for an opportunity and this might come from talking with consumers, from our R&D sefforts, from seeing a weakness in a competitive item.
+We look to generate ideas for an opportunity and this might come from talking with consumers, from our R&D efforts, from seeing a weakness in a competitive item.
 There are companies whose [whole business is about ideation](https://www.sitsite.com/method/) and, of course, you can also contact ARMTEC, Inc. for more fully coordinated help in this area as well.

 <img src="../business/captures/coordinate4.png"  width="300">